 Not only can you get GPS from satellite if you get lost, but you can also send pre-programmed messages to family and friends.
 These can include “I’m okay but running late” if the hike takes longer or “call for help” with a ping to your location.
 If you can afford it, I would add it to your winter hiking packing list.

 I’ll be honest – a JetBoil isn’t necessary, but this snow hiking equipment will significantly enhance your experience.
-You’re able to boil water in a matter of minutes so that you can have hot chocolate, soup, or any other type of warm meal during your trip.
+You can boil water in a matter of minutes so that you can have hot chocolate, soup, or any other warm meal during your trip.